ko-sharon/AzSentinel/pages/schema/authentication.md

 ## Azure AD Authentication

 ### SigninLogs - Succeeded or Failed?
-Within the Azure AD SigninLogs table, the column ResultType
+Within the Azure AD SigninLogs table, the column ResultType contains the Error Code of the sign in activity.
+To extend a column signifying whether it was a successful or failed login:

 ```
 // To add a column representing successful / failed login status
 SigninLogs
 | extend FailureOrSuccess = iff(ResultType in ("0", "50125", "50140", "70043", "70044"), "Success", "Failure")
 ```

+### SigninLogs - Error Code Lookup
+For more information on any specific Error Code, lookup the number in <a alt='ErrorCode' href='https://login.microsoftonline.com/error'>this link</a>.